-Sale of food or merchandise at the event requires the purchase of a trading licence from Council.
+- Sale of food or merchandise at the event requires the purchase of a trading licence from Council. - Details, including location, number and type of market stalls, are to be provided with the Development Application.
+Markets must be ancillary to the proposed event.

-Trading Licences are not issued.
+Trading Licences are no longer issued.
 Only food premises are required to register with council.
-There is no
+There is no reference to trading licences on Council's website or the Office of Fair Trading.